SticsRPacks/SticsOnR/README.md

 ### Advanced simulations parameterization

-A specific function `stics_wrapper` is dedicated to manage simulations with a higher level of parameterization than the `run_stics` function which only executes runs.
+A specific function `stics_wrapper` is dedicated to manage simulations with a higher level of parameterization than what `run_stics` offers.

-This is a transitional version of the function that will be modified in order to simplify parameter forcing independently from the optimization goal, so apart from the CroptimizR package context.

 This `stics_wrapper` function allows:

-  - Configuring simulations run behaviour ( through an options list )
-  - Parameters forcing for usms (common or specific values)
+  - Forcing the values of a set of parameters (common or specific values per USM)
-  - Returning specific outputs daily data for each usm with possible dates and variables filtering
+  - Returning simulated daily outputs for each usm with possible dates and variables filtering
-  - Parallelizing simulations runs, and execution time display
+  - Parallelizing simulations, and displaying execution time

 Be aware that for the moment, it **is not possible** to get daily outputs for an `inter-cropping` use case.
 This will be implemented in